kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Valindra's drake's name is Wuffi.
 He broke the lock on the chest.
 	- Mr. Portshire looks to Sarannis for guidance.
 He tried to open the chest but it doesn't seem to open it.
 	- Sarannis firebolted Warden Blackthistle and killed her.
 Her drake collapsed and started dying when its master did.
 Cass stabbed it in the head as it was dying.
 		- He looted her.
 Some money.
 Note - orders that the warden is to stay inside the equipment room to oversee the protection of a sextant that was brought 4 weeks ago.
+Otherwise she'd be executed.
-		-
+	- Sarannis said I was far too bold for a wizard